warciv/warciv/README.md

 ### Running Freeciv-web on Windows Subsystem for Linux (WSL)
 [Windows Subsystem for Linux (WSL)](/doc/Windows%20Subsystem%20for%20Linux.md)

-Developers interested in Freeciv-web
+Developers interested in Warciv
 ------------------------------------

-If you want to contibute to Freeciv-web, see the [issues](https://github.com/fciv-net/fciv-net/issues) on GibHub for some tasks you can work on.
+If you want to contibute to Warciv, see the [issues](https://github.com/fciv-net/fciv-net/issues) on GibHub for some tasks you can work on.
 Pull requests and suggestions/issues on Github are welcome!

 Contributors to Freeciv-web